MichaelZaniewski/Healthcare-Project/README.md

 As a result, capacity planning should account for steady follow-up demand even when initial visits fluctuate.

 ### Recommendations
-1) Negotiate with underperforming insurers
+1) Partner with insurers associated with the most late payments to cut bad debt
+   - Introduce real-time eligibility and cost estimate share up-front to educate patients, allowing them to see their out-of-pocket costs before care and decide the best course of action.
+   - Share data to identify high-risk cohorts requiring special attention.

 2) Introduce stronger collection strategies for uninsured patients
+   - test
+   - test

 3) Create condition-focused pre-authorization & benefits checks for high-risk cohorts
    - A short, mandatory, front-end checklist before treatment to confirm coverage, authorizations, and patient financial setup.
 The hospital will provide a transparent estimate of charges, explain copay/coinsurance, available payment plans, and frequent payment reminders for high-risk late-payment conditions to reduce the frequency of late payments.
    - Rollout first to:
         -  Oncology (cancer): infusions, imaging, biopsies, radiation therapy.
         -  Renal (kidney failure): dialysis, inpatient renal procedures, high-cost meds.
         -  Neuro/Cardiac (stroke): advanced imaging, interventions, rehab placement.

-4) Create a "same day criteria" bundle
+4) Create a "same-day criteria" bundle to reduce one-night stays
+   - For a small list of low-risk, high-volume conditions (asthma, migraine, allergies, flu)
    - A list of minor conditions with low risk-high volume cases (athsma, migraine, dehydration) with eligiblity crieria (stable vitals, pain controlled on oral meds, no red flags, has safe transporation home, support at home)
+   - test

 5) Optimize dischage planning for conditions with high los
+   - test
+   - test

 ## Assumptions, Limitations, and Caveats